AyoCodess/Reiz-Tech-App-REACT/README.md

 ## About

-Organizing and displaying countries based on filtered options.
+Task: Organizing and displaying countries based on filtered options.

+This was a 2 day challenge for a recruitment process.
+I completed this project in 1.5 days.

 ## Technologies